dotnet/arcade/automated-image-generation13997.md

 *Details*:

+Documentation of the Image Factory API can be found [here](https://devdiv.visualstudio.com/XlabImageFactory/_wiki/wikis/XlabImageFactory.wiki/6330/AccessingImageFactory).

 Here is an example of a fragment of templated image definition:
 ```
 # List of artifacts and parameters.
 Secrets will be marked by kv_<secretName>